-If you are looking for an easy, delicious lower carbs fish pie you have landed on the right page.
-This is the perfect fish pie recipe for everyone that fancies a good, healthy seafood dish that's ready in a jiffy.
+If you are looking for an easy, delicious healthy fish pie you have landed on the right page.
+This is the perfect gluten-free fish pie recipe for everyone that fancies a good, healthy seafood dish that's ready in a jiffy.

-I have been making quite a few fish dishes lately as part of making our healthy eating become a reality, and this low calories and super easy fish pie recipe is the latest fish dish in the collection.
+I have been making quite a few fish dishes lately to make our healthy eating a reality, and this low calories and super easy fish pie recipe is the latest fish dish in the collection.

-We particularly love this easy fish pie recipe as it is very tasty, it's low in calories and high in nutrients and, the best part, it is so, so easy to make.
-No pastry involved, no mess, no fuss.
+We particularly love this easy fish pie recipe as it is delicious, lower in calories, it's high in nutrients, and, the best part, of course, is that it's so, so easy to make.
+No pastry involved, no potato mash, no mess, no fuss.

-If any leftovers it will make a great work lunch the next day, we all love a homemade cooked work lunch the next day.
+If any leftovers make a great work lunch the next day, we all love a homemade cooked work lunch the next day.